 An acclaimed silent film composer/keyboardist for 40 years, Donald Sosin regularly performs at MoMA, the Film Society of Lincoln Center, the Museum of the Moving Image, and festivals, archives and universities all over the US and Europe.
-Native New Yorkers, Joanna Seaton and Donald Sosin have lived in rural Connecticut for two decades, teaching young musicians voice and piano, conducting musicals, and leading workshops in silent film music and songwriting.
+Native New Yorkers, Donald has lived in rural Connecticut for two decades, teaching young musicians voice and piano, conducting musicals, and leading workshops in silent film music and songwriting.
 His dozens of scores for silents on DVD appear on the Criterion, Milestone, Kino and Image Entertainment labels.

 Pianist Hank Troy began playing for silent movies in 1971 at the Denver Folklore Center.
 Since then he has accompanied over 1,000 films.